ishandikshit/SnipRAG/README.md

 ## Acknowledgements

 - This project was inspired by the need for more precise visual context in RAG systems
-- Thanks to the developers of PyMuPDF, sentence-transformers, and FAISS for their excellent libraries
+- Thanks to the developers of PyMuPDF, sentence-transformers, FAISS, and Tesseract for their excellent libraries